Sherman's Fiscal Failure

 Paving Roads While the Roof Leaks

-While the school deteriorated, the administration consistently funded highly visible public works projects.
-Road maintenance was funded at consistently high levels, jumping from $295,596 in 2017 to a proposed $325,000 in 2025.
+Road maintenance jumped from $295,596 in 2017 to a proposed $325,000 in 2025.
 The budget rationales explicitly state that these funds were used to pave roads and beach parking lots.
-The administration made a calculated choice: they prioritized the smooth paving of the beach parking lot, while actively ignoring the catastrophic failure of the roof over the town's children.
+The administration made a calculated choice: they prioritized the smooth paving of the beach parking lot while ignoring the failing roof over the town's children.

 The February 11 Town Hall Interaction